MattSainsbury-Dale/FRKv2_src/README.md

 Note that the above commands are for linux/mac, and small changes might be needed for Windows.
 For instance, it may be necessary to remove `sudo`, and replace `DOCKER_BUILDKIT=1` with `set DOCKER_BUILDKIT=1` in a separate line before building the docker file.

 You are now ready to run the replication script described in the Results section.
+We suggest simply running `run_all.sh` (see below for details).

 ### Using a conda environment

 The second method uses a conda environment to replicate the exact conditions at the time of submission (e.g., the version of R, package versions, etc.).
 This is a robust method to reproduce the results of the paper, but it is only available for Linux systems.
-First, download packages from https://hpc.niasra.uow.edu.au/FRKv2_renv.tar.gz, then enter the following commands:
+First, download the packages and reproducible source code from https://hpc.niasra.uow.edu.au/FRKv2_renv.tar.gz, then enter the following commands:
 ```bash
 tar -xzvf FRKv2_renv.tar.gz
 cd FRKv2